trpc-group/trpc-cpp/docs/en/fiber.md

 After that, there are also:

-1. The FiberLatch class for interacting with external threads;
+1. The FiberEvent class for interacting with external threads;

 2. Tools like BlockingGet for asynchronous programming with Futures;